CWEzio/Notes/tools/vscode.md

 - use `alt + number` to navigate between different tabs
 - Use the command in the command palette, like `close all other editors in group`

+**Panel**
+- The *panel* is the window where the integrated terminal lies.
+- Search for commands like `hide panel`, `toggle maximized panel` to toggle it.
+- `toggle maximized panel` command can set the panel maximized or restore its size.

 **Personal Keybindings**
 - `ctrl + shift + =` to increase the viewer height
 - `ctrl + shift + -` to decrease the viewer height